Luchtmobiel Speciaal Voertuig: History

 However, none of the vehicles available on the market in 1994 could meet the weight requirement of 1200 kg.
 Therefore, the requirement was adjusted to 1400 kg.
 After further tests, the "Véhicule Légère Aeromobile" from the French manufacturer Lohr proved to meet the adjusted requirements and Defense therefore opted for this vehicle.
-Since the intention of the Royal Netherlands Army was to put the vehicles into use during the preparations of the brigade (in the period 1992-1994), the project was delayed considerably.
+Since the intention of the Royal Netherlands Army was to put the vehicles into use during the preparations of the brigade (in the period 1992–1994), the project was delayed considerably.
 As an interim solution, the brigade used open Mercedes-Benz off-road vehicles of type GD-290.

 In 1996 the order for the LSV was finally placed.
 The vehicles were produced under license in the Netherlands by SP Aerospace and Vehicle systems.
 The first copies were delivered at the end of 1998.
 The Mechanic Central Workshop of the Army then implemented the conversion of the vehicles into specific AT or GWT execution.
 The last LSV was delivered at the beginning of 2001.

+In 2023, a contract was signed to buy the VECTOR light airborne vehicle to replace the LSV.
+The VECTOR can be carried internally or externally like the LSV from the Dutch heavy-lift helicopter.
+Previously, the 11th Airmobile had also used the Mercedes-Benz G280 CDI, so the VECTOR replaced both the LSV and that type.
+In addition, a military grade 4x4 quad called the MDQ was acquired starting in 2020.

 Design

 The vehicle consists of a tubular frame with a polyester body, it has two seats and an open load area.
 It does not have a crumple zone and is therefore perceived as unsafe under peace conditions.
 The LSV has an automatic gearbox and a permanent all-wheel drive.
 The engine is from Peugeot.

+The vehicle designed to be carried by helicopters more easily.